datpham0412/Eunora/README.md

 Select a simulator or connected device and click **Run** ▶️.

 > **Note**: You must regenerate the XCFramework (`./gradlew ...`) whenever you modify code in the shared `composeApp` module.

+## Kotlin Coding Conventions

+The codebase follows Kotlin’s official coding conventions, using consistent naming and a clear, modular structure across shared and platform-specific code.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.